-The Institute of English at the University of Silesia is pleased to announce the 30th International Conference on Foreign and Second Language Acquisition (ICFSLA).
+The Institute of English at the University of Silesia is pleased to announce the 31st International Conference on Foreign and Second Language Acquisition (ICFSLA).
 Traditionally, this conference focuses on research in second language acquisition and foreign language learning, concentrating each year on different aspects of the research field.
-The leading theme of the 2018 conference is:
+The leading theme of the 2019 conference is:

 As many of our regular Szczyrk conference participants are interested in issues of multilingualism, and work within multilingual educational settings, we also welcome proposals related with multilingualism research.

-Prof. Simone Pfenninger (University of Salzburg)
+• Prof. Simone Pfeninnger (University of Salzburg)

-Prof. David Singleton (University of Pannonia, Vészprem/Trinity College, Dublin)
+• Prof. David Singleton (University of Pannonia, Vészprem/Trinity College, Dublin)

 The Organising Committee: